nadimelayan/nadimelayan.github.io/_pages/about.md

 ![](State_dependent.png)

-In this paper I show that Okun's Law, the relationship between changes in the unemployment rate and real GDP, is state dependent: the relationship is stronger during recessions.
+ In this paper I show that Okun's Law, the relationship between changes in the unemployment rate and real GDP growth, is state dependent: the relationship is stronger during recessions.
 I hypothesize that this state dependency arises from firms engaging in selective labor hoarding.
 If firms hoard high-skilled workers outside of recessions to economize on training costs, the Okun relationship will be relatively flat in those times.
-Such labor hoarding becomes untenable during recessions, which produces a nonlinear response of unemployment.
+Such labor hoarding becomes untenable during large recessions, which produces a nonlinear response of unemployment.
 I build a dynamic model of directed search with heterogeneous firms, endogenous exit, and training costs that generates the nonlinear response of unemployment to changes in real GDP.

 - **Global Supply Chains and regional shocks** *with Jose Ramon Moran*